dataform-co/dataform/content/docs/guides/configuration.md

 }
 ```

-Run caching enforces some tighter compilation checks on your project.
+Run caching enforces some tighter compilation requirements on your project.
+In particular, run caching depends on Dataform having accurate information about your project's dependency graph.
+All dependencies must be [declared](/guides/datasets/publish#referencing-other-datasets) explicitly with `ref()` or `dependencies`.

 Actions with zero dependencies must either be changed to depend on [declarations](declarations), or must explicitly declare whether or not they are hermetic, using the `hermetic` [configuration option](../reference#ITableConfig).

 <div className="bp3-callout bp3-icon-info-sign bp3-intent-warning" markdown="1">
-  Any actions which depends on data from a source that has not been explicitly declared as a dependency should be explicitly marked as not hermetic, by setting <code>hermetic: false</code> on that action.
+  Any actions which depend on data from a source that has not been explicitly declared as a dependency should be explicitly marked as not hermetic, by setting <code>hermetic: false</code> on that action.
 This notifies Dataform that the action reads data from an undeclared dependency, and thus the action should always run.
 </div>

 ## package.json